doggy8088/ngcli-docker/README.md

     docker rm myapp
     ```

-11. If you want to include some dev tools/utilities such as vim, net-tools, ... etc. inside container, check the following commands.
+11. If you want to include some dev tools/utilities such as `vim`, `net-tools`, ... etc. inside container, check the following commands.

     ```sh
     RUN apt-get update \